-Fidelity is an investing platform that is exceptionally well known.
+Fidelity is an investing platform that is exceptionally well known and respected.

-The platform has a staggering $2.46 trillion worth of assets under management and $6.8 trillion of assets under administration.
-Fidelity is similar to M1 Finance in that it aims to provide customers with extremely low-cost and easy to use investing.
+The platform has a staggering $4.2 trillion of assets under management and $9.8 trillion of assets under administration.
+Fidelity is similar to M1 Finance in that it aims to provide customers with extremely low-cost and easy-to-use investing.
 However, there are many essential differences between Fidelity and M1 Finance.

-Fidelity is a prevalent trading platform that is used by institutional investors, retail investors and day traders alike.
-They have an excellent reputation, and this is a large part of the reason why it has grown to be so large.
+Fidelity is a prevalent trading platform that is used by institutional investors, retail investors, and day traders alike.
+They have an excellent reputation, one of the primary factors contributing to their market dominance.

 If you would like advice from an actual human being when you are carrying out your investments, then you can get it from Fidelity.

 For people who want this kind of assistance, Fidelity is an excellent platform for investment advice from advisors.
 However, this will come at a fee.
 You will not be able to talk to an advisor about your investments with M1 Finance or other free investing apps out there.

 You'll also be able to stop into 190+ physical branch locations across the country to talk to a real person.
 While this is generally most appealing to older investors, it can also be a beneficial feature for brand new investors to take advantage of.

 In addition to excellent human advisors, Fidelity also offers a robo-advisor that can manage your money based on algorithms.